nxp-mcuxpresso/mcuxsdk-examples/multicore_examples/rpmsg_lite_pingpong_tzm/readme.md

 Debug prints from the non-secure portion of the application are routed into the secure domain using the dedicated veneer function.

+When the secondary core has the trustzone, the secure and non-secure projects for the secondary core are provided and the example shows data exchange between the primary core secure domain and the secondary core secure domain first and then non-secure domains are reached on both cores and the data exchange between the primary core non-secure domain and the secondary core non-secure domain is demonstrated.

 ## Shared memory usage

 This multicore example uses the shared memory for data exchange.